julius-muller/vcfstash/tests/README.md

 **How tests adapt:**
 - Create cache from scratch using test data
 - Use mock annotation (bcftools annotate)
-- Full workflow testing from stash-init through annotate
+- Full workflow testing from blueprint-init through annotate
 - Cache validation tests are skipped (no `/cache`)

 **Run (host):**